quorten/macsehw/hardware/fpga/bbu/README.md

     * 0xf00000 - 0xffffef: ??? (the ROM appears to be accessing here)
     * 0xfffff0 - 0xffffff: Auto Vector

+  The Macintosh SE goes a step further and adds invalid address guard zones around the SCC and IWM mappings:

+    * 0x000000 - 0x3fffff: RAM/ROM (switches based on overlay)
+    * 0x400000 - 0x4fffff: ROM
+    * 0x580000 - 0x5fffff: 5380 NCR/Symbios SCSI peripherals chip
+    * 0x600000 - 0x6fffff: RAM, boot-time overlay only
+    * 0x900000 - 0x9fffff: Zilog 8530 SCC (Serial Control Chip) Read
+    * 0xb00000 - 0xbfffff: Zilog 8530 SCC (Serial Control Chip) Write
+    * 0xd00000 - 0xdfffff: IWM (Integrated Woz Machine; floppy)
+    * 0xe80000 - 0xefffff: Rockwell 6522 VIA
+    * 0xf00000 - 0xffffef: ??? (the ROM appears to be accessing here)
+    * 0xfffff0 - 0xffffff: Auto Vector

   Note that all of these address ranges specified can be handled by only checking the upper 5 bits of the address (A19-A23), which route directly into the BBU from the main address bus.
 Well, except for the last one, but our BBU doens't need to do any specially handling for the sake of that zone.

+  TODO VERIFY: Does the Macintosh Plus and Macintosh SE really not expose the boot-time RAM address remapping, just the ROM address remapping?
+This is what MESS/MAME source code seems to claim.

 * Control the RAM and ROM switches to expose the ROM overlay at 0x000000 and RAM at 0x600000 at startup.
+Snoop the address bus to detect the first access to the standard ROM address mapping and disable the boot-time ROM overlay, until the next RESET.

+  Also, apparently, according to MESS/MAME source code, the first write to the regular RAM address zone also disables the ROM overlay.

-* Set the ROM/RAM control signals depending on the particular address requested, i.e. `*EN245`, `*ROMEN`, `*RAS`, `*CAS0L`, `*CAS0H`,
-  `*CAS1L`, `*CAS1H`, `RAM R/*W`.  `*PMCYC` is apparently used to
+* Act as a DRAM controller.
+Set the ROM/RAM control signals depending on the particular address requested, i.e. `*EN245`, `*ROMEN`, `*RAS`, `*CAS0L`, `*CAS0H`, `*CAS1L`, `*CAS1H`, `RAM R/*W`.
-  totally disable DRAM row and column access strobes only during startup.
+  `*PMCYC` is apparently used to totally disable DRAM row and column access strobes only during startup.
 The F257 chips are used to select separate address portions for the DRAM row and column access strobes.
 The LS245 chips are used to disable DRAM access during ROM access.

   DRAM is accessed by sending the row access strobe first, the column access strobe second.